harrison-tran/ai-hr-essentials/README.md

 <br>
 <code>Dummified version:</code> Think of unsupervised learning as the complete opposite to supervised learning, a student learning on their own, without a teacher.
 It's like giving a child a box of assorted blocks and telling them to organize them.
 They might group them by color, shape, or size without being told how to do it.
 <br></br>
-<li>Example: E-commerce sites using customer purchase history to group people into "segments" to better target ads, or banks use this to spot unusual credit card transactions that could signal fraud by identifying activity that doesn't fit a customer's normal spending patterns.</li>
+<li>Real world Example: E-commerce sites using customer purchase history to group people into "segments" to better target ads, or banks use this to spot unusual credit card transactions that could signal fraud by identifying activity that doesn't fit a customer's normal spending patterns.</li>
 </details>

 <details>